tezoatlipoca/synk/README.md

 --bind=IP			  IP address to bind to.
 Default is * --hostname=URL	URL to use in links.
 Default is http://localhost --runlevel=LEVEL			Log level.
-Default is Information --sitecss=URL		URL to the site stylesheet.
-Default is null (UNTESTED) --sitepng=URL		URL to the site favicon.ico.
-Default is null (UNTESTED) --synkstore=PATH		  Path to the blob store.
+Default is Information --sitecss=PATH		PATH to the site stylesheet.
+Default is null --sitepng=PATH		PATH to the site favicon.png (PNG format required).
+Default is null --synkstore=PATH		  Path to the blob store.
 Default is <working directory>/.synkstore) --maxsynkstoresize=BYTES  Maximum size of the synkstore in bytes.
 Default is 10MB.
 --siteinfo=<about YOU>  Is displayed on the /About page - so people can reach you.